Two-dimensional dilute Baxter-Wu model: Transition order and universality: Energy probability distribution zeros

 Since the method has not yet been checked on the spin-$1/2$ Baxter-Wu model, our first port of call is to test it against the well-known exact results.
 Figure~\ref{fig:root} depicts typical results for the zeros of a system $L = 75$ at a temperature close to its pseudocritical.
 Note that since the density-of-states factors $g(E_n)$ are real, the zeros all come in conjugate pairs.
 The upper panel shows a global view of all zeros located around a unit circle, and the bottom panel depicts an enlargement of the dominant zero $(x^j)^\ast$ near the area $x_{\rm c} = (1,0)$.
 Changing the temperature according to Eq.~(\ref{eq:iter}) will furnish a different new dominant zero that converges to the desired $x_L^\ast$ after just a few iterations.
 The finite-size scaling analysis of the imaginary part of the dominant root, as given by Eq.~(\ref{eq:imx}), is shown in Fig.~\ref{fig:tcnus05}(a).
 A linear fit in a log-log scale gives an estimate of $\nu=0.668(6)$ for the critical exponent of the correlation length, in very good agreement with the exact result $\nu = 2/3$~\cite{baxter73,baxter_book}.
 Fixing $\nu$ to this value and $\omega = 2$~\cite{comment_omega}, Eq.~(\ref{eq:tc}) gives $T_{\rm c} = 2.2692(4)$ in accordance with the exact result $2.269185\cdots$~\cite{baxter_book}, see Fig.~\ref{fig:tcnus05}(b).

 We proceed now with the study of the spin-$1$ Baxter-Wu model at $\Delta=\{-10, -1, 0, 0.5\}$.
 This selection allows a direct comparison with results already reported in the literature by other approaches~\cite{dias17,jorge20,fytas22,vasilopoulos22}.
 For brevity, we chose to show here in Fig.~\ref{fig:d05} the case $\Delta = 0.5$, which is the largest positive value of $\Delta$ considered in this work.
 The scaling analysis in both panels of Fig.~\ref{fig:d05} is in direct analogy with that of Fig.~\ref{fig:tcnus05}, giving $\nu = 0.623(11)$ and $T_{\rm c} = 1.5301(3)$.
 Although the estimate for $T_{\rm c}$ is in excellent agreement with conformal invariance, see Tab.~\ref{tab:summary}, the value of $\nu$ appears to deviate from the expected $2/3$ result.
 A similar but slighter deviation was observed also for the case $\Delta = 0$, see again Tab.~\ref{tab:summary}.
 This trend is a note of warning indicating the presence of strong finite-size effects as $\Delta$ approaches the location $\Delta_{\rm pp}$ of the multicritical point, suggesting the need of studying larger system sizes.
 Finally, in Fig.~\ref{fig:nud} we provide a summary concerning the finite-size scaling behavior of the imaginary part of the dominant zero for all values of $\Delta$ considered, including the case of the spin-$1/2$ model.
+Inspecting Fig.~\ref{fig:nud} one may observe that as we lower $\Delta$ from $0.5$ to $-10$ the trend of the numerical data follows the expected passage to the spin-$1/2$ model ($\Delta = -\infty$).
+However, this approach appears to be rather slow, and it could instructive to study even more negative values of $\Delta$.
 The gathered results for $T_{\rm c}$ and $\nu$ are listed in Tab.~\ref{tab:summary} and are critically discussed in Sec.~\ref{sec:conclusions}.
 Overall, we may deduce that the EPD zeros method appears to be a promising alternative for determining critical aspects of the transition in the Baxter-Wu model.